 Chattermark is a electro-noise-drone duo consisting of John Lilja and Gunhild Seim.

 Norwegian-American duo “Chattermark” has a reputation for being unpredictable.
-They have been working in a non-idiomatic zone since 2016, after having worked together in other bands.
-The duo was formed out of a desire to extend their instruments’ natural sounds and functions with the use of electronics, and create walls of sound or delicate soundscapes and anything in between.
+After having worked together in other bands for many years, they formed a duo out of a desire to extend their instruments’ natural sounds and functions with the use of electronics, and create walls of sound or delicate soundscapes and anything in between.